 - Artifacts, maps, and records relating to coal mining in the area

 - Historic photos of downtown Louisville

 - Items relating to Louisville families and houses

 - Items relating to immigrants who came to the Louisville area

 - Business items from the Louisville area

-The Museum’s holdings include not only artifacts that are exhibited and interpreted for visitors, but also archival materials that researchers use.
+The Museum continues to broaden the scope of its collection to represent and interpret the growth and diversity of Louisville's population and businesses from the 1950s to current day.
+The Museum’s holdings include artifacts that are exhibited and interpreted for visitors and archival materials for research.
 The Museum is also the repository for historical items from the administration of the town.

 Collections Management Policy